sogou/workflow/docs/en/tutorial-12-mysql_cli.md

 ### 3\.
 Cautions

-If you have started BEGIN but have not COMMIT or ROLLBACK during the transaction and the connection has been interrupted during the transaction, the connection will be automatically reconnected internally by the framework, and you will get **ECONNRESET** error in the next task request.
-In this case, the transaction statement that is not COMMIT has expired and you need to sent it again.
+If you have started `BEGIN` but have not `COMMIT` or `ROLLBACK` during the transaction and the connection has been interrupted during the transaction, the connection will be automatically reconnected internally by the framework, and you will get **ECONNRESET** error in the next task request.
+In this case, the transaction statements those have not been `COMMIT` would be expired and you may need to send them again.

 ### 4\.
 Preparation